augustorasmil/JobSeek/README.md

 ## Getting Started

-FlutterFlow projects are built to run on the Flutter _stable_ release.
+Flutter projects are built to run on the Flutter _stable_ release.

 ### IMPORTANT: